bxparks/AceTime/README.md

 The latest stable release is available in the Arduino Library Manager in the IDE.
 Search for "AceTime".
 Click install.
-The Library Manager should automatically install AceTime and its the dependent library:
+The Library Manager should automatically install AceTime and its dependent libraries:

 * AceTime (https://github.com/bxparks/AceTime)
 * AceCommon (https://github.com/bxparks/AceCommon)